 7 Tips for Protecting Photography Online

-Watermark mean adding the photographer signature into your photograph.
-It can be a logo, signature, or the photographer name.
+Watermark means adding the photographer’s signature into your photograph.
+It can be a logo, signature, or the photographer’s name.
 As long as that watermark represents the photographer.

-It’s easy and it’s not likely watermarked photo will be taken by others.
+It’s easy and it’s not likely watermarked photos will be taken by others.

 For me, this is most effective way to protect a photo, but not really the most favorite.
-The usual reason probably because it doesn’t look good in a photograph.
+The usual reason is probably that it doesn’t look good in a photograph.

 What I mean is that you should upload your photo on a website that created especially for photography.
-500px and Viewbug are some examples of a photography website.
-Those websites protect photos from being stolen by blocking the right click and copy.
+500px and Viewbug are some examples of photography websites.
+Those websites protect photos from being stolen by blocking the right-click and copy.